AdobeDocs/analytics.en/help/components/classifications/faq.md

 ## What are Numeric 2 classifications?

 Numeric 2 classifications let you classify dimension items as time-based metrics.
-They were retired from the Analytics UI in July 2019.
+They were retired from the Adobe Analytics UI in July 2019.